 After 12 months, the programme has been extremely successful in encouraging schools to achieve Gatsby Benchmarks for pupils.
 These benchmarks are a framework of 8 guidelines contained within the Government’s National Careers Strategy that define the best careers provision in schools and colleges.

-Councillor Marcus Hart, Cabinet Member with Responsibility for Education and Skills at Worcestershire County Council said: “The Worcestershire Careers Hub has been working with member secondary schools, colleges and SEN schools over the previous year to ensure they are meeting mandatory requirements set out within the Department for Education’s Careers Strategy.
+A representative from Worcestershire County Council said: “The Worcestershire Careers Hub has been working with member secondary schools, colleges and SEN schools over the previous year to ensure they are meeting mandatory requirements set out within the Department for Education’s Careers Strategy.

 “The Hub also ensures Worcestershire students receive an increased number of employer encounters and activities which will in turn prepare them for the world of work.”